Gaussian random projections of convex cones: approximate kinematic formulae and applications: Abstract

+Similar kinematic descriptions are obtained for Gaussian random pre-images, and certain Gaussian random projections of general closed convex sets.

-The practical usefulness and broad applicability of the prescribed approximate kinematic formulae are demonstrated in a number of distinct problems arising from statistical learning, mathematical programming and asymptotic geometric analysis.
+The practical utility and broad applicability of the prescribed approximate kinematic formulae are demonstrated in a number of distinct problems arising from statistical learning, mathematical programming and asymptotic geometric analysis.
 In particular, we prove (i) new phase transitions of the existence of cone constrained maximum likelihood estimators in logistic regression, (ii) new phase transitions of the cost optimum of deterministic conic programs with random constraints, and (iii) a local version of the Gaussian Dvoretzky-Milman theorem that describes almost deterministic, low-dimensional behaviors of subspace sections of randomly projected convex sets.

-The proofs of our results exploit recently developed comparison inequalities for Gaussian processes.
-Compared to the conic integral geometry method in \cite{amelunxen2014living}, our approach circumvents the rigid requirement of exact kinematic formulae that are generally unavailable for random projections.
-As a notable proof-theoretic consequence of our method, we provide a purely random process proof for an optimal, two-sided version of the classical Gordon's Escape Theorem for spherically convex sets.
+The proofs of our results exploit the full strength of comparison inequalities for Gaussian processes.
+Compared to the conic integral geometry method in \cite{amelunxen2014living}, our method has the advantage of circumventing the rigid requirement of exact kinematic formulae that are typically unavailable for random projections and general closed convex sets.